Last Updated: Aug 26, 2019

 3. Strengthens the immune system.

-Getting sick is the last thing a bodybuilder wants.
+Getting sick is the last thing a bodybuilder or avid weight lifter wants.
 You won't be able to train at your peak, or you may not be able to workout at all.
 Plus, getting sick just...well, sucks.
-Your diet will probably suffer too, and losing a few pounds or kilos isn't going to help your muscular weight gain goals.
+Your diet will probably suffer too during your downtime, and losing a few pounds or kilos isn't going to help your muscular weight gain goals.
 That's where vitamin C can help, as it's one piece of the puzzle of a strong, healthy immune system.

 4. Helps with muscle soreness.

-It has been proven that when vitamin c supplements are taken near a workout (ie before and/or after), your muscles won't become as sore over the next few days after the workout.
-If I don't supplement with vitamin c, I notice that my muscles ache just that little bit more than if I had of taken vitamin c.
+It has been proven that when vitamin c supplements are taken near a workout (ie before and/or after), your muscles won't become as sore over the next few days after an intense workout.
+If I don't supplement with vitamin c, I notice that my muscles ache just that little bit more than if I had of taken that handy vitamin c supplement.
 Try it out for yourself and you may see the subtle yet noticeable difference that vitamin c supplements can have on muscle recovery and post workout discomfort/pain.